 The best way to grow your retirement savings is to invest them intelligently.
 Putting money in a bank deposit account will, after deduction of DIRT, more than likely not earn you enough to even cover inflation.
 In order to beat inflation you have to invest in such a way that your rate of return goes above and beyond inflation.
 The best place to use what are referred as “real assets”.
 In essence, this would historically have meant property and stock market equities.
+But are you investing with retirement in mind?

 The stock market based approach carries risks.
 So how can you maximise your earnings while minimising your risk?